Hi.

 Software and Services:

-• Image editors like Photoshop, Illustrator, Pixelmator Pro and Affinity Designer
+• Image editors like Adobe Photoshop, Adobe Illustrator, Pixelmator Pro and Affinity Designer

 • Design tools like Sketch, Figma and Adobe XD